mainwp/mainwp/readme.txt

 * Fixed: An error with filtering sites when the No Groups filter selected
 * Fixed: Ignoring the status code 200 (OK) error
 * Fixed: Bug with listing sites with CLI command
-* Added: Additional checks to allow syncing of child sites when child site is missing logged in salt
+* Added: Additional checks to allow syncing of child sites when child site is missing logged-in salt
 * Added: Info modal for MainWP Dashboards with no sites connected
 * Added: `Lato` font files included in the plugin directory
 * Added: Domain Monitor extension information
 * Added: Domain Monitor extension icon
 * Updated: Multiple error messages
-* Updated: Load fonts from the plugin directory instead of Google Fonts server
+* Updated: Load fonts from the plugin directory instead of the Google Fonts server

 = 4.1.11 - 12-28-2021 =
 * Fixed: Incorrect error messages for multiple WP CLI commands